-The statue is forged out of reinforced concrete and outer layers of soapstone, for its hard wearing quality and easy handling.
+The statue is forged out of reinforced concrete and outer layers of soapstone, for its hard-wearing quality and easy handling.
 The construction of the statue took nine years to complete.

-The overall design of the statue was done by a local sculptor, however, a French artist was commissioned to sculpt the statue.
+The overall design of the statue was done by a local sculptor, however, a French artist was hired to sculpt the statue.
 The monument was opened to the public in 1931.
 It was meant to be lit by floodlights triggered by shortwave radio signals from Rome.
 However, poor weather affected the signal and it had to be lit up by workers in Rio.

 The Archbishop of Rio consecrated a chapel under the statue, allowing Catholics to hold baptisms and weddings here.